Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

    transfer the remote participant of a call to another user, after having spoken to both users.

 Both calls used for the transfer must be locally held.
+After the operation, these calls will be ended, as indicated by a [call:stateChange][21] event.

-Both remote participants will see their call be unheld, and will be connected to one another after the operation.
-Both calls for the current user will be ended.
+Both remote participants will see their call be unheld by the operation, as indicated by a
+   [call:stateChange][21] event, and will be connected to one another afterwards.

+The progression of the operation will be tracked via the [call:operation][18] event.
+Both local calls will receive this event, since it is an operation on both calls, and the remote calls will receive it as if it were a "remote unhold" operation.

 **Parameters**

--   `callId` **[string][4]** ID of the call being acted on.
+-   `callId` **[string][5]** ID of the call being acted on.
--   `otherCallId` **[string][4]** ID of the other call being acted on.
+-   `otherCallId` **[string][5]** ID of the other call being acted on.

+### directTransfer

+Performs a "direct" transfer on a call (also known as an unannounced or blind transfer).
+This allows the current user to transfer the remote participant of a call to another user, similar to a "forward" operation.

+The specified call must be locally held.
+After the operation, this call will be ended, as indicated by a [call:stateChange][21] event.

+The "destination" user will receive an incoming call, and when answered, they will be connected with the remote participant of the specified call.

+The progression of the operation will be tracked via the [call:operation][18] event.
+The remote participant being transferred will receive it as if it were a "remote unhold" operation.

+**Parameters**

+-   `callId` **[string][5]** ID of the call being acted on.
+-   `destination` **(SIP_URI | TEL_URI)** The destination to transfer the call to.

 ### join